Regardless of your actual heritage, everyone’s a little bit Irish on St. Patrick’s Day.

-On March 17, 13 million pints of Guinness will be consumed around the globe.
+On March 17, it’s estimated that 13 million pints of Guinness will be consumed around the globe.

-This year, partygoers are expected to spend $5.9 billion on St. Patrick’s Day.
+This year, it’s estimated that $5.87 billion will be spent on St. Patrick’s Day.

 There are more Irish people living in the US than in all of Ireland

-According to Census, in 2015, 32.7 million US residents claimed their ancestry as Irish.
+According to a census, in 2015, 32.7 million US residents claimed their ancestry as Irish.
 This is more than seven times the population of Ireland itself (4.6 million).